Skip to main content

 Building as bridge

-Acting like a giant bridge, a pair of storey-height steel trusses transfers the load of the building to either side of the tunnel, as well as supporting a podium slab for the shear-resisting exoskeleton to rest on.
+Acting like a giant bridge, sixteen one-storey steel trusses transfer the load of the building to either side of the tunnel and support a podium slab for the shear-resisting exoskeleton to rest on.
 In close collaboration with engineers Arup, we developed a structure that addresses the specific logistical challenges of the site in an architectural language expressive of Birmingham’s metalworking traditions.

 By Simon Pope